-(A) In General.-In determining the sentence within the applicable guideline range, the court may consider the degree to which the violation threatened a security interest of the United States, the volume of the funds or other material support or resources involved, the extent of planning or sophistication, and whether there were multiple occurrences.
+- (A) In General.-In determining the sentence within the applicable guideline range, the court may consider the degree to which the violation threatened a security interest of the United States, the volume of the funds or other material support or resources involved, the extent of planning or sophistication, and whether there were multiple occurrences.
 In a case in which such factors are present in an extreme form, a departure from the guidelines may be warranted.
-See Chapter Five, Part K (Departures).

-(B) War or Armed Conflict.-In the case of a violation during time of war or armed conflict, an upward departure may be warranted.
+See Chapter Five, Part K (Departures). - (B) War or Armed Conflict.-In the case of a violation during time of war or armed conflict, an upward departure may be warranted.

 Historical Note: Effective November 1, 2002 (see Appendix C, amendment 637).
-Amended effective November 1, 2003 (see Appendix C, amendment 655); November 1, 2007 (see Appendix C, amendment 700).
+Amended effective November 1, 2003 (see Appendix C, amendment 655); November 1, 2007 (see Appendix C, amendment 700); November 1, 2011 (see Appendix C, amendment 753).